Volunteer plants in the garden are just glorified weeds. Read this post to see why I HATE volunteer plants in my garden.

 Volunteer Plants Promote poor crop rotation

 Quite often (not always) volunteer plants come up in the same spot (or close to it) as the parent plant was growing the year before.
-By letting a volunteer plant grow in the same spot as it’s parent did you deplete the soil of nutrients and encourage disease build up and pest problems.
+By letting a volunteer plant grow in the same spot as its parent you deplete the soil of nutrients and encourage disease build-up and pest problems.

 Any spot in your garden shouldn’t see the same family of plants for at least 4 years.
 Letting volunteers grow breaks that rule.

 Let’s say for example I plant carrots in a spot where later a volunteer tomato plant comes up.
 If I let the tomato grow it will shade the growing carrots and its roots will rob space, water, and nutrients from the carrots.

 Hmm . . . . does that sound familiar?
 Yep, that sounds just like what a WEED does!!

 You never know what you’re going to get